dberwang/retail-vision-analytics/README.md

 * Convert video: 5 minutes
 * Run the analytics: 10 seconds

 The total processing time is five times the duration of the video.
 If the app eliminated video conversion, the processing time would decrease by 20%.
 However, 12 hours of store video would still take two days to process.
 Operationalized versions of this product should be faster to meet customer needs.
-Quicker processing is possible by splitting and running distinct video sections on multiple GPUs.
-For example, for a roughly 5x improvement, we combine the results of 5 GPUs that uniquely run 20% of the video.
 Enhancements that reduce costs should also be investigated, such as frame skipping and algorithm optimization.
+Skipping 50% of the frames, every other frame, resulted in a 30% reduction in analysis time without siginificantly affected the results.

 ## 5. Conclusions